 The Acknowledgements Tab is used to enter the details of anyone who should be acknowledged as contributing to the inference of the identified sequences.
 Please provide ORCID IDs if the individuals are listed on ORCID, as this avoids ambiguity.

 Please enter the primer sets used.
 You can create as many sets as you need for the study: please use the Notes field to describe the purpose of each set.
 For each set, you may upload FASTA files containing the primer names and sequences, rather than entering them individually.

 As described in the Overview, each combination of tool and associated settings that was used in the study should be entered here.
 Please provide each combination with a descriptive name (the Tool/Settings Name), for example 'TIgGER - with full IMGT germline library'.

 Please provide each genotype inferred with the tool(s).
 IARC requests a full listing of all genes determined by the tool - both those inferred, and those drawn from the starting database.
-A script is available which will create the required file from the set of reads used to infer the genotype.
-Further details of the script, and the required file format, can be found here.
+An R package is available which will create the required file from the set of reads used to infer the genotype.
+Further details of the package can be found here.

 Please note that you will need to provide details of the tool and settings used with each inferred genotype - so it is best to enter these first.
 You will not be able to enter genotypes until you have entered details of at least one tool.

 Finally, please identify those sequences from each inferred genotype which you wish to submit for consideration.

 Here you can record any notes supporting the submission.

 Simple formatting can be used, as follows: